-SUMMARY 6 Zero Covid strategy better protects health, but not only 6 The zero covid strategy benefits the economy 6 The Zero Covid strategy preserves freedoms more effectively 7 The Zero Covid strategy preserves everyday mobility more effectively 7 Zero covid helps control uncertainty 7 France is much harder hit than the Zero covid countries on all counts 9 Recommendations 10 INTRODUCTION 11 TWO STRATEGIES FOR DEALING WITH EPIDEMICS 13 TOOLS USED DIFFERENTLY 14 THOSE WHO DID BEST BENEFITED THE MOST IN BOTH HEALTH AND ECONOMIC TERMS 15 The top-performing countries fare better in both health and economic terms 15 Zero Covid: an economic investment that pays off in the long run 16 ZERO COVID: MORE FREEDOMS 19 Zero Covid protects the freedom to go to school or work, to take public transport and to leave home while reducing masking requirements No significant difference between strategies in cancellation of public events, constraints on organising events or internal mobility 25 International travel restrictions, the only aspect where Zero Covid is more costly 26 ZERO COVID: MOBILITY THAT STANDS UP BETTER OVER TIME 29 ZERO COVID: GREATER VISIBILITY AND LESS UNCERTAINTY 33 CONCLUSION 37 RECOMMENDATIONS 38 FIGURES, TABLES AND ZOOMS 39 BIBLIOGRAPHY 40 NOTES 46
+SUMMARY 6 Zero Covid strategy better protects health, but not only 6 Zero Covid strategy benefits the economy and accelerates recoveries 6 Zero Covid strategy preserves freedoms more effectively 7 Zero Covid strategy helps control uncertainty 8 The contrast between islands confirms the superiority of Zero Covid 9 INTRODUCTION .
+10 TWO STRATEGIES FOR DEALING WITH EPIDEMICS .
+12 TOOLS USED DIFFERENTLY .
+13 THOSE WHO DID BEST BENEFITED THE MOST IN BOTH HEALTH AND ECONOMIC TERMS .
+14 The top-performing countries fare better in both health and economic terms .
+14 Zero Covid: an economic investment that pays off in the long run .
+15 ZERO COVID: MORE FREEDOMS .
+18 Zero Covid protects the freedom to go to school or work, to take public transport and to leave home while reducing masking requirements .
+19 No significant difference between strategies in cancellation of public events, constraints on organising events or internal mobility .
+24 International travel restrictions, the only aspect where Zero Covid is more costly .
+25 ZERO COVID: MOBILITY THAT STANDS UP BETTER OVER TIME .
+28 ZERO COVID: GREATER VISIBILITY AND LESS UNCERTAINTY .
+32 CONCLUSION .
+36 RECOMMENDATIONS .
+37 FIGURES, TABLES AND ZOOMS .
+38 BIBLIOGRAPHY .
+39 NOTES .
+45